Student-designed high-mileage prototype vehicles

 This past April, after a year of dedication it was time to see the fruits of our labor.
 We took 13 students and two cars to Houston, Texas for the 2014 Shell Eco-Marathon.
 On our first day in Houston the diesel vehicle made it through technical inspection with little to no setbacks, proving its adherence to the rules but most importantly that its safety features were up to par.
 The gasoline vehicle, on the other hand, had a major setback when a weld broke on the steering system during the inspection.
 On day two of the contest, after some welding and reassembly, the gasoline vehicle made it through technical inspection flawlessly.
 It then went on to complete a full practice run of ten laps, while the diesel vehicle struggled to control the engine torque.
 We faced having to reinforce the drive train, which was difficult with limited materials and processes available.

-On the third day of the official contest runs began.
+On the third day of the official contest, the test runs began.
 The diesel engine continued to have issues and the vehicle did not complete a full set of ten laps.
 The gasoline vehicle completed two official runs with the first run resulting in the best mileage for our team, at 588.21 mpg.

-The night leading into the fourth and final day the EFI car’s team completed an engine swap from a 49cc electronic fuel injected engine to a 35cc carbureted engine.
+The night leading into the fourth and final day the EFI car’s team completed an engine swap from a 49cc electronic fuel-injected engine to a 35cc carbureted engine.
 This vehicle then went on to complete one official run but did not obtain a higher fuel efficiency.
-The diesel vehicle completed an official run the last day of the contest with a fuel usage of 442 mpg giving the vehicle a fifth place finish out of nine competitors.
+The diesel vehicle completed an official run on the last day of the contest with a fuel usage of 442 mpg giving the vehicle a fifth-place finish out of nine competitors.
 The now carburated gasoline vehicle finished in 17th place of 43.
 Of the 16 teams that finished above us only four were high schools.